Fox's Book of Martyrs

 see of Winchester being vacant by the death of Ethelwold, Dunstan, archbishop

-to the vacant bishopric, to the general satisfaction of all concerned in the
+bishopric, to the general satisfaction of all concerned in the diocese.

 After

-about four years, with great reputation to himself,
+years, with great reputation to himself, and benefit

-and benefit to his people, the Danes made an incursion into England, and laid
+to his people, the Danes made an incursion into England, and laid siege to

-he, like a good pastor, would not listen to such a proposal.
-While he was
+example.
+But he, like a good pastor, would not listen to such a proposal.
+While

-whole fury upon him.
-They accordingly seized him, tied his hands, insulted and
+upon him.
+They accordingly seized him, tied his hands, insulted and abused him

-abused him in a rude and barbarous manner, and obliged him to remain on the
+in a rude and barbarous manner, and obliged him to remain on the spot until his

 all the inhabitants, both ecclesiastics and laymen, leaving only every tenth